Phyllis Cheng

 Phyllis W. Cheng is an American lawyer providing mediation, investigation and expert witness services in Los Angeles, California.
 She retired as a partner from DLA Piper LLP (US), a global law firm, where she practiced employment law representing businesses.
 Before that, Cheng served for nearly seven years as director of the California Department of Fair Employment and Housing (DFEH), the largest state civil rights agency in the country.
 Cheng abruptly resigned days before release of a report that was expected to be critical of her department.

 Early life

 Phyllis W. Cheng, born on the Fourth of July, emigrated from Hong Kong as a girl and speaks three dialects of Chinese.

 Education

-Cheng received her B.A. and M.Ed. from UCLA, her Ph.D. from the University of Southern California (USC), focusing on civil rights policy and planning, and her J.D. degree from Southwestern Law School, where she is on the Board of Trustees.
+Cheng received her B.A. in art and M.Ed. from UCLA, her Ph.D. from the University of Southern California (USC), focusing on civil rights policy and planning, and her J.D. degree from Southwestern Law School, where she is on the Board of Trustees.